cobusbernard/cobusbernard.github.io/_posts/2015-01-26-hello-world.md

 }
 {% endhighlight %}

 That worked!
-The markup is very easy, just wrap the code in \{% hightlight csharp %\} tags.
+The markup is very easy, just wrap the code in {% raw %} {% hightlight csharp %} {% endraw %} tags.